StackStorm/st2vagrantdev/README.md

 7. Execute `make cli` inside `~/st2`
 8. Execute `./tools/launchdev.sh start -x` inside `~/st2`

-You will likely from here want to share your local `st2` repo with the vagrant image so migrate code more quickly.
-Do that by uncommenting the line in the `Vagrantfile` to sync folder.
-This is set to `rsync` by default to avoid slow disk performance with live sharing the local folder with the virtual machine.
-To sync your changes execute `vagrant rsync` from within this repo.
+You will likely from here want to share your local `st2` repo with the vagrant image to migrate code more quickly.
+To sync your changes execute `vagrant rsync` from within this repo. `vagrant rsync` command assumes that the local `st2` repo is accessible as `../st2`.
+Note: Make sure to run Step-5(`make requirements`) inside `~/st2/local/st2` instead of `~/st2` to have everything within `~/st2/local/st2`.